OndrejValla/TALENTED-PEOPLE/README.md

 *

 ---
 2. All Cards Images was not aligned well and did not fit cards properly.
-After doing some Googling I found some ideas on www.W3Schools.com
+After doing some Google search I found some ideas on www.W3Schools.com
    CSS
 * .card .card-image img {
 * object-fit: contain;